chaldea-center/chaldea/CONTRIBUTING.md

 sh ./scripts/format.sh
 ```

-It will sort imports and format dart codes. `line-length` is kept default(80) yet.
+It will sort imports and format dart codes. `line-length` is set to 120.
 You might need to configure your IDE with proper settings.

 Comments on imports may be messed up because of sorting imports.